-Discharge is planned by your specialist and the department concerned, and is supported by the Southern DHB Home Team.
+Discharge is planned by your specialist and the department concerned and is supported by the Te Whatu Ora Southern Home Team.
 This team helps you return home, as soon as you can, with the support you need.

 Being discharged from hospital

-Discharge from hospital following your stay is planned by your specialist and the department concerned, and is supported by the Southern DHB Home Team.
+Discharge from hospital following your stay is planned by your specialist and the department concerned and is supported by the Te Whatu Ora Southern Home Team.
 You can discuss these arrangements with the ward nurse.

 The Ministry of Health administers funds available for transport for distance patients.
 For further information telephone 0800 281 222.

 The hospital doctor in charge of your care will contact your GP following discharge with details of your treatment and follow-up recommendations.
 You will be given a copy of your discharge summary to take home.
 Before leaving the hospital please discuss with your nurse whether you require:

 - GP follow-up visits

 - Prescription to be filled at your pharmacy

 - Referral to community services, i.e., district nursing, home-based support services or community-based physiotherapy and occupational therapy.